sdv-dev/PyMetrics/README.md

 # Download Analytics

-Scripts to extract metrics about OSS project downloads.
+This projects allows you to extract download metrics from a Python library published on [PyPI](https://pypi.org/).
+The DataCebo team uses these scripts to report growth for the libraries in the [SDV ecosystem](https://sdv.dev/) but you may use it for any Python software.

+This software is available in open source under the MIT License. **We are not actively maintaining this repository.**

 ## Overview

-The Download Analytics project is a collection of scripts and tools to extract information about OSS project downloads from diffierent sources and to analyze them to produce user engagement metrics.
+The Download Analytics project is a collection of scripts and tools to extract information about Python software downloads from different sources and to analyze them to produce user engagement metrics.

 ### Data sources